d-lan2/SecureStringReverse/README.md

 # SecureStringReverse
-Reverses the powershelll secure string back to plain text
+A powershell script to reverse the powershelll secure string back to plain text

+# Usage
+See comments in the powershell script

-How to identify a secure string vs say a regular password hash?
+# How to identify a secure string vs say a regular password hash?

 When a SecureString is exported to a text file, it is often serialized in a format that represents an encrypted, secure object.
 The most common method for exporting a SecureString is using ConvertFrom-SecureString, which serializes it to a base64-like encoded string.
 Here's an example: